 Bamboo Palm (Chamaedorea seifrizii)

 Bamboo palms, native to Mexico and Central America, get their names from their long, bamboo-like canes.
 They grow together in dense clusters and produce green, feathery fronds.
-They are ideal as houseplants because they’re slow growing and tolerate low light and low humidity quite well.
+Bamboo Palms are ideal as houseplants because they’re slow growing and tolerate low light and low humidity quite well.
 They may grow anywhere from 4 to 12 feet tall and 3 to 5 feet wide.
-They will grow larger in lots of light so keeping these plants is a somewhat shadier area can help to control their growth.
+The plants will grow larger in lots of light so keeping these plants is a somewhat shadier area can help to control their growth.

 European Fan Palm (Chamaerops humilis)

 European fan palms are native to, as their name suggests, Europe.
 More specifically, they’re found in the western Mediterranean area and can also be known as the Mediterranean dwarf palm.
 Compared to other palms, this species is quite hardy and can tolerate temperatures as low as 5 degrees Fahrenheit.
 They can grow from 5 to 9 feet tall and they’ll grow 20 to 30 inch fronds in a fan-like arrangement.

 Sago Palm (Cycas revoluta)

 Sago palms, native to southern Japan, are not actually true palms but are referred to as such due to their similar look.
 They produce stiff, dark green, glossy fronds that grow from its short, shaggy trunk.
 The trunk is very low in young plants, possible even subterranean, but the trunk could grow up to 20 feet tall.
 This may seem like a poor choice of palm for a small houseplant, but they’re incredibly slow growing and could take up to 100 years to achieve that height.
 The sago palm is toxic if ingested so this plant may not be ideal if you have pets who might like to nibble on your greens.